Francine Cournos: Early life

 Cournos's father, grandfather, and mother died during her childhood.
 Her mother did not talk to Cournos and her siblings about the progression of her breast cancer, so her death shocked the children.
 After her mother's death, when Cournos was eleven years old, Cournos and her sister were sent to live with their grandmother.
 At thirteen years old, her family placed her into foster care with a family in Long Island, New York.
-Cournos recalls that being sent to foster care as harder to take than her parents' deaths and she felt that it was "just the act of being up-rooted from everything familiar."
-She felt "As a kid you're not only attached to your parents, you're attached to a million things — your neighborhood, your friends, your candy tore....
+Cournos said that being sent to foster care as harder to take than her parents' deaths and she felt that it was "just the act of being up-rooted from everything familiar."
+She recalls: "As a kid you're not only attached to your parents, you're attached to a million things — your neighborhood, your friends, your candy store....
 I lost everything."

 Cournos received a BS from the City College of New York in 1967.
 She received an MD from the New York University School of Medicine in 1971.
-In 1975, she married Nicholas Bahalar.
+In 1975, she married Nicholas Bakalar.